lsegal/cppgo/README.md

 support in the Go stdlib on Linux/Mac.
 It is possible to support other platforms, but the work has not been done.

+To set up a Go object that proxies method calls to a C++ object:

+1. Define a Go struct type with function pointer field declarations that match the C++ class declaration,
+2. Get the address of the C++ object in memory as a `uintptr` type,
+3. Call `cpp.ConvertRef(addr, &o)` to point this proxy struct object (`o`) at the C++ object by its `addr`.
+4. After this initial setup, the function pointers on the struct object will be ready to use like any Go method.

 ## Example Usage

 The following example will call into a C++ class `Library` with a